 At the end of the study, researchers found that the men who took the creatine after exercise had lost more fat and had more lean mass than those who took it before their workout (14).

-- A year later in 2014, the Journal of Applied Physiology, Nutrition, and Metabolism did the same study only this time, they used older adults – aged between 51 to 70 years old – as the test subjects.
+- A year later in 2014, published in the Journal of Applied Physiology, Nutrition, and Metabolism, other scientists did a similar study only this time, they used older adults – aged between 51 to 70 years old – as the test subjects.

-The subjects were divided into three groups, all taking creatine supplements at different times and doing resistance training.
-After 32 weeks of this researchers found that no specific group showed better results than the other (12).
+The subjects were divided into four groups, all taking creatine supplements or placebo at different times and doing resistance training.
+After 32 weeks of this researchers found that creatine, regardless of timing, increased muscle strength more than the placebo, while the post exercise group showed the greatest gains in lean mass (12).

 So where does this leave us?
 When should you take creatine?
 Before or after a workout?
 The answer is that it doesn’t matter.
-Take it whenever it is convenient to you – the results will be the same.
+Take it whenever it is convenient to you – you will benefit either way.
 However, it is advisable shortly before or after exercise as taking it too early or long after your workout may not yield the same results.

-This effect was realized in 2006 after a study where participants were divided into two groups – one taking the supplement right before or after their workout while the other either waited till evening to take it or took it very early in the morning.
+This effect was realized in 2006 after a study where participants were divided into two groups – one taking the supplement right before and after their workout while the other took the supplement in the morning and evening.

 After 10 weeks of this, researchers compared all the subjects and realized that the group that took the amino acid supplement close to exercise gained more muscle and strength than the group that took creatine in the morning and evening (9).